How do you lose weight after 50?

 Group programs can be a great way to lose weight.

-One study showed that a weight-loss program that included group support and sessions with a dietician was more effective for those who got the support compared to people who tried to lose weight independently.
-In fact, those who attended the program lose 3x more weight (10 pounds).
+One study showed that a weight-loss program including group support and sessions with a dietitian was more effective than trying to lose weight independently.
+In fact, those who attended the program lost three times more weight.

-Plus, study participants who had been part of the program kept off six pounds two years after it ended.
-Those who lost weight independently regained all their weight in that time.
+Another bonus is that study participants who had been part of the program kept off the majority of the weight two years after the program ended, while those who lost weight independently regained the weight.

 So, if you want to lose weight, consider joining a reputable program, such as my own program, Slim Down Transformation.